 Make an Appointment

-For students under the age of 18, the Office of Student Care requires parental signatures on the Student Care Intake and Consent application.
-Parental signatures must be notarized and include the Notary Public’s Commission Number and Notary Public’s Official Seal using the Consent to Treat Minor form.
+For students under the age of 18, the Office of Student Care requires parental consent from both mother and father for treatment of minor child.
+Parent signatures must be notarized and include the Notary Public’s Commission Number and Notary Public’s Official Seal using the Consent to Treat Minor form.
 The link is proved below.

 The Office of Student Care is here to support students make the most of their GCU experience.
 Follow these simple steps to schedule an appointment in our office:

-Step 1: Come to our offices in the Student Life building (Building 26, southeast corner of the second floor) to fill out paperwork.
-Or, click here to fill out your paperwork and bring it with you to make your first appointment.
+Step 1: Come to our offices in the Student Life Building 26 (southeast corner of the second floor) to fill out paperwork.
+Or, click the links below to fill out your paperwork and bring it with you to make your first appointment.